The Policy Paper – Sixteen Pillars: Evolving the Good Friday Agreement

 Entrenchment of Consent

 The principle of consent is constitutionally entrenched and remains a requirement for any change in Northern Ireland’s status.
-It is fully aligned with the Good Friday/Belfast Agreement, maintaining constitutional change as dependent on democratic agreement.
+It is aligned with the Good Friday/Belfast Agreement, maintaining constitutional change as dependent on democratic agreement.

-Preservation of International Commitments and Guarantees
+Continuity of International Commitments and Protections

 All treaty-based commitments, equality protections, and dispute-resolution mechanisms remain in force.
 External legal assurance is maintained throughout transition.